Rhonda Patrick's Top 5 Health Tests (Most People Have Never Heard Of)

 Test #4: Inflammatory Markers — hs-CRP and Homocysteine

-Homocysteine An amino acid that builds up when B-vitamin metabolism is compromised.
-Elevated homocysteine damages arterial walls and is a cardiovascular risk factor that most standard panels skip.
-It's also one of the markers that can flag MTHFR methylation issues — something Gary Brecka has made famous separately.
+Amino acid that builds up when B-vitamin metabolism is compromised.
+Elevated homocysteine damages arterial walls.
+Cardiovascular risk factor most panels skip.
+Also flags MTHFR methylation issues.

-Both available at LaboratoryAssist and Any Lab Test Now with or without a doctor's order.
+Both available at LaboratoryAssist and Any Lab Test Now with or without doctor's order.

 Search inflammation markers in Austin →